 - Explore beautiful caves and get up close and personal with glow worms!

-- Tick Zorbing off your bucket list
+- Tick Zorbing off your bucket list!

-- Race down the luge tracks.
+- Race down luge tracks.

-- Hike through some of the most amazing scenery in the world
+- Hike through some of the most amazing scenery in the world.

-- Embrace the local culture with a traditional Marae stay
+- Embrace the local culture.

 - Meals (Breakfast, Lunch, Dinner) each day in New Zealand